Wenjia1215/compliance-llms-hf-taxonomy/README.md

 All required scripts are located in the [hg_llms_collector_scripts](hg_llms_collector_scripts) folder.

-> Note: The [scripts](scripts) directory contains the initial version of the collector.
+> Note 1: The [scripts](scripts) directory contains the initial version of the collector.
 These scripts were not used in the final workflow because the results were too broad, but they are included here for reference.

+> Note 2: Please feel free to contact me: wwang048@fiu.edu if you have any questions.